 Bacteria, viruses, and fungi that enter your nose as you breathe in may get trapped in the mucus of your sinuses, leading to an infection.
 The membranes lining your sinuses get inflamed and swell due to the infection.
 This prevents efficient drainage of mucus from your sinuses leading to mucus buildup.

 Mucus buildup increases the internal pressure in the sinuses, creating discomfort or pain around your cheeks, eyes, nose, and temples.
-Mucus buildup also leaves your nasal passage more vulnerable to infections,
+Mucus buildup also leaves your nasal passage more vulnerable to infections, completing the vicious cycle.

 Sometimes, tooth infections, too, can spread to your sinuses.
 Infections may involve more than one microbe, which worsens the symptoms.